What is hair loss?

 Anagen effluvium is caused by:

-- Medications, eg cytotoxic/chemotherapy drugs
+- Medications, especially cytotoxic/chemotherapy drugs

-- Inherited/congenital condition, eg loose anagen syndrome
+- An inherited or congenital condition, such as loose anagen syndrome

 Short broken hairs and empty follicles may be observed.
 If caused by a drug or toxin, hair growth can return to normal within 3–6 months of its withdrawal.

 Telogen hair has a bulb at the end (club hair).
 Excessive shedding is known as telogen effluvium.
 It occurs 2–6 months after an event that stops active hair growth.